 The Company has approvals to construct the proposed Centauri-1, gas-fired power station including power generation licensing, environmental approvals, planning and zoning, as well as State Government approvals.
 The Company is now searching for a firm energy off-take agreement and funding to begin construction.

-The Company is focused on securing funding to develop its Sargon Coal and Power Station projects and on identifying new opportunities in the resources and energy sector.
+The Company is focused on securing funding to develop its Sargon Coal and Power Station projects and on identifying new opportunities in a variety of sectors to add shareholder value.

 Energy Assets Review